 And we end with probably the best of all these films, 1950's To Joy.
 Stig Olin is back as Stig, a violinist who winds up marrying the only woman in his orchestra, Martha.
 They get married and have children, and the film chronicles the utterly relatable ups and downs of their life together.
 Wild Strawberries' Victor Sjöström is excellent as their conductor who winds up taking a father figure role in their lives, and if you blink, you'll miss one of Erland Jospehon's earliest roles.
 I'm not sure he even has a line.
 To Joy feels like an effective forerunner to Scenes From a Marriage, but with the added element of Bergman paying homage to the power of classical music.

 The take-away here is that none of Bergman's work is to be overlooked.
 His worst films still out pace almost all other filmmakers', and not all of his earlier films rank among his worst at all.
-While we've seen that all five of these films had perfectly serviceable DVDs for their time, Criterion's blu-rays take it to a whole different level.
-It's just a shame they neglected Torment, but maybe they'll see their way to releasing it down the road, even if it would've been nicer to have it in the box.
+While we've seen that all five of these films had perfectly serviceable DVDs for their time, Criterion and BFI's blu-rays take it to a whole different level.
+You'll have to buy both sets to get all five on blu, but both also offer enough exclusive films to justify the redundancy and cost.
 And while the 'Early Bergman' set includes his very earliest films, these five aren't strictly speaking his first five.
-We've actually skipped six other films on our way to 1950's To Joy, six more films that are absent from the Bergman box that I plan to take a look at a little later in the year.
+We've actually skipped six other films on our way to 1950's To Joy, six more films that are absent from the Bergman box, but three of which BFI tackled.

 No comments: